AP6YC/AdaptiveResonance.jl/docs/src/getting-started/whatisart.md

     ART modules are used for reinforcement learning by representing the mappings between state, value, and action spaces with ART dynamics.
 3. Almost all ART models face the problem of the appropriate selection of the vigilance parameter, which may depend in its optimality according to the problem.
 4. Being a class of neurogenitive neural network models, ART models gain the ability for theoretically infinite capacity along with the problem of "category proliferation," which is the undesirable increase in the number of categories as the model continues to learn, leading to increasing computational time.
-    In contrast, while the evaluation time of a deep neural network is always *exactly the same*, there exist upper bounds in their representational capacity.
+    In contrast, while the evaluation time of a fixed architecture deep neural network is always *exactly the same*, there exist upper bounds in their representational capacity.
 5. Nearly every ART model requires feature normalization (i.e., feature elements lying within $$[0,1]$$) and a process known as complement coding where the feature vector is appended to its vector complement $$[1-\bar{x}]$$.
    This is because real-numbered vectors can be arbitrarily close to one another, hindering learning performance, which requires a degree of contrast enhancement between samples to ensure their separation.